tektutor/devops-aug-2022/Day2/README.md

 # Day2

 ## Installing Docker Community Edition in CentOS 7.x
+Docker is already installed on our lab machine, hence this is purely meant for your future reference purpose only.

 ```
 sudo yum install -y yum-utils
 sudo yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo